PowerShell/PowerShellGallery/PreviewReleaseNotes.md

 The preview site url is [https://Preview.PowerShellGallery.Com](https://Preview.PowerShellGallery.Com).
 Start by browsing to the site and checking out the new look.

-To use this new site with PowerShellGet, you must create register this as a PS Repository, then specify that repository with the PowerShellGet cmdlets, as shown in the example below:
+To use this new site with PowerShellGet, you must register this as a PS Repository, then specify that repository with the PowerShellGet cmdlets, as shown in the example below:

 ```powershell
 Register-PSRepository -Name PSGalleryPreview -SourceLocation https://Preview.PowerShellGallery.Com/api/v2